Updated: March 2, 2016

 After first defining the clusters, the algorithm calculates how well the clusters represent groupings of the points, and then tries to redefine the groupings to create clusters that better represent the data.
 The algorithm iterates through this process until it cannot improve the results more by redefining the clusters.

 You can customize the way the algorithm works by selecting a specifying a clustering technique, limiting the maximum number of clusters, or changing the amount of support required to create a cluster.
-For more information, see Microsoft Clustering Algorithm Technical Reference.
+For more information, see Microsoft Clustering Algorithm Technical Reference. this algorithm includes two popular clustering methods: K-means clustering and the Expectation Maximization method.

 When you prepare data for use in training a clustering model, you should understand the requirements for the particular algorithm, including how much data is needed, and how the data is used.